FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting Limerick City and County Council - 29th November 2024.md

 equipment, services, plant hire and energy are now purchased through the Uisce Éireann

-procurement system and, therefore, no longer appears on the Council’s expenditure system.--- 24
+procurement system and, therefore, no longer appears on the Council’s expenditure system.
+---
+24

 **Capital Budget 2025-2029**